Junior Hoilett: International career

 As a child, Hoilett captained Canada's team at the 2001 Danone Nations Cup in Paris.

 Hoilett was eligible to play for either Canada or Jamaica at international level.
 In February 2011, he rejected a call-up from the Canada national team, stating that he wanted more time to develop his club career before committing to international football.
 In January 2012, Jamaica Football Federation president Horace Burrell confirmed that he had approached the player's father about Hoilett representing Jamaica, with his father keen for him to represent the Caribbean nation.
 In March 2012, Hoilett told various media bodies that he would consider playing for England if eligible.

 Hoilett officially declared for Canada in September 2015, prior to the fourth round of CONCACAF 2018 World Cup Qualifying.
 He received his first international cap in a 1–1 draw against Ghana on 13 October 2015, at RFK Stadium in Washington, D.C.
 He officially got cap-tied to Canada after starting for the nation in a 2018 World Cup qualification match against Honduras.
 Hoilett was named to Canada's squad for the 2017 CONCACAF Gold Cup on 27 June 2017, and scored his first international goal in the quarter-finals on 20 July, in a 1–2 defeat to eventual finalists Jamaica.

 Hoilett was named to the final 23-man squad for the 2019 CONCACAF Gold Cup on 20 May 2019.
 He scored in victories over Martinique and Cuba – each breaking the record for the country's biggest win in the competition – as the Canadians advanced to the quarter-finals.
 Hoilett was named Canada's captain for the first time in a CONCACAF Nations League match against Cuba on 7 September 2019; he scored three goals in a 6–0 victory.
 In doing so, Hoilett became the third Canadian player in 2019 to net a hat-trick against Cuba, following Jonathan David and Lucas Cavallini.

 Hoilett was called-up to Canada's squad for the 2021 CONCACAF Gold Cup on 1 July.
 He scored in a 4–1 group win over Haiti and a 2–0 quarter-final win over Costa Rica as the team reached the semi-finals for the first time since 2007.

 Hoilett scored the third goal on 27 March 2022 as Canada defeated Jamaica 4–0 in 2022 FIFA World Cup qualification, thereby making the World Cup for the first time since 1986.
 In November 2022, Hoilett was named to Canada’s 26-man squad for the 2022 FIFA World Cup.
+He appeared in all three matches for Canada, as the squad exited after the group stage.

+In June 2023, Hoilett was named to Canada's squad contesting the 2023 CONCACAF Nations League Finals.
+On June 19, he was named to the 2023 CONCACAF Gold Cup squad.

+In June 2024, Hoilett was initially named to Canada's squad for the 2024 Copa América, but was forced to withdraw following a lower-body injury in training camp and was replaced by Joel Waterman.